tonywagner/mlbserver/README.md

---account_username (email address, default will use stored credentials or prompt user to enter them) --account_password (default will use stored credentials or prompt user to enter them) --zip_code (optional, for USA blackout labels, will prompt if not set or stored) --multiview_port (port for multiview streaming; defaults to 1 more than primary port, or 10000) --multiview_path (where to create the folder for multiview encoded files; defaults to app directory) --ffmpeg_path (path to ffmpeg binary to use for multiview encoding; default downloads a binary using ffmpeg-static)
+--account_username (email address, default will use stored credentials or prompt user to enter them) --account_password (default will use stored credentials or prompt user to enter them) --zip_code (optional, for USA blackout labels, will prompt if not set or stored) --fav_teams (optional, comma-separated list of favorite team abbreviations, will prompt if not set or stored) --free (optional, highlights free games) --multiview_port (port for multiview streaming; defaults to 1 more than primary port, or 10000) --multiview_path (where to create the folder for multiview encoded files; defaults to app directory) --ffmpeg_path (path to ffmpeg binary to use for multiview encoding; default downloads a binary using ffmpeg-static)